ahmadia/lectures-scientific-computing-advice/slides.md

     + your code will be easier to understand and maintain
 * When writing software, try to keep individual functions short, single-purpose, and avoid excessive nesting

-# Organize, Checkpoint, and Collaborate

-## Back up your data!

-## Organize with wikis

-* organize your personal notes into a personal wiki (gollum, gitit, instiki)
-* organize your shared notes into a group wiki (gollum, gitit, instiki)
-* *improve the layperson's understanding of your field by editing Wikipedia*

-## Use version Control for checkpointing and collaboration

-* use local version control software to checkpoint personal code development
-  + checkpointing your work encourages wild ideas and late-night coding sessions
-  + you can easily restore back in the morning if it was a bad idea
-* use **distributed version control** to collaborate with others
-* I advocate *git*, but you may be stuck with whatever your group uses
-  + though check out git-svn for using git to collaborate with an svn repository, it's awesome!

-# Verify and Validate your Code

-## Principles of verification and validation
-* **verification** - is your code correctly written?
-* **validation** - do your computations accurately model the physical phenomena in question?
-* test frameworks help you verify your code, but validation is usually a manual process
- + although it is desirable to write regression tests that verify previously validated results hold true when the code has been modified!
-* use the **method of manufactured solutions** to verify correctness of code
-* use **comparisons to experiment** to validate code
-* use **comparisons to similar software** as an additional check

-# Document your Computational Work

-## Principles of documentation
-* Save every bit of code you use for generating publishable results
-* Document and comment your code for yourself as if you will need to understand it in 6 months
-  + use README files liberally
-  + as well as file-level, function-level, and inline documentation
-* If any piece of code is too complex to easily describe, consider refactoring it

-# Closing Thoughts

 ## Aim for reproducibility
 * The goals of non-review scientific publications are to:
     + Describe a new result or approach
     + Convince others of its usefulness
 * The **reproducibility** of your publication will greatly benefit both of these goals
-* An important new tool in this domain is <http://RunMyCode.org>, which allows other scientists to reproduce your computational results on the cloud
-* See also <http://figshare.com> for an easy way to store and share your data in an easily-cited way

-## Questions for the lecturer
-* Why do senior computational scientists recommend against using libraries?
-* How do I evaluate the usefulness of other people's code?

 # References and Further Reading